Shreya-0150/alternate-history-simulator/README.md

 # alternate-history-simulator

 A multi-agent AI system that answers "what if" questions about history using 5 specialized agents plus a coordinator.
-It runs inside the OpenClaw framework and can be accessed via a Telegram bot or directly from Node.js.
+It runs inside the OpenClaw framework and can be accessed via a Telegram bot or directly from Terminal.

 ## Features